QYhB05/MomoTech/README.md

 ## About
-This is a Slimefun addon.
+This is a minecraft server plugin and a Slimefun addon.

 It includes many special machine and item to make you play more enjoyable!